eModbus/Smartdose/Extras/README.md

 Power               0.00 W
 Voltage           231.64 V
 Current             0.00 A
+Auto power OFF  0.00 A for 0 turns
 Loop:   Run time     ON time  now      since        kWh           W           V           A
    1:   48:06:00     0:00:50  OFF   27:00:15       0.01        0.00      231.47        0.00
    2:   48:06:10     0:00:50  OFF   27:00:25       0.01        0.00      231.47        0.00